RyeEffects/Basidiomycota/README.md

 PickAPatch

-User Defined Patch Bay for Guitar Effects Pedals -Hardware Design Files
-  -Device Firmware
-  -Android/iOs App Software
 ==========
+User Defined Patch Bay for Guitar Effects Pedals ,Hardware Design Files
+  ,Device Firmware
+  ,Android/iOs App Software

 This Repo represents the Current Development of the Project, if you would like beta-test,